jarv/jarv.org/content/jarv-org-gitlab.md

 Author: jarv
 Slug: jarv-org-cicd

-In the process of making all of my private public on Github, taking this blog off of GitHub pages I have also decided to move most of my repositories over to GitLab.
+In the process of making all of my private repositories public on Github and moving off of GitHub pages I have also decided to move most of my repos over to GitLab.
-One reason, other than working for them of course, is that setting up a CICD pipeline makes it extremely easy to publish these posts automatically.
+One reason, other than working for them, is that setting up a CICD pipeline makes it extremely easy to publish these posts automatically.

-Now, on every commit the followig pipeline runs that deploys to https://draft.jarv.org and on the master branch, https://jarv.org.
+Now, on every commit the following pipeline runs that deploys to https://draft.jarv.org and on the master branch, https://jarv.org.

 <img style="width: 200px;" src="{attach}static/jarv-cicd.png" alt="cicd"/>

-Here is what the `gitlab-ci.yml` configuration looks like for the [jarv.org repository](https://gitlab.com/jarv/jarv.org):
+Here is what the `gitlab-ci.yml` configuration looks like for the [jarv.org repository](https://gitlab.com/jarv/jarv.org/blob/master/.gitlab-ci.yml):

 ```
 :::yaml